AdobeDocs/target-learn.en/help/activities/use-activity-settings.md

 ---
 title: How to Use Activity Settings
-description: Watch this video to learn how to use various activity settings in Adobe Target, including objectives, priority levels, start and end times, and audiences.
+description: Learn how to use various activity settings in Adobe Target, including objectives, priority levels, start and end times, and audiences.
 role: User
 level: Beginner
 topic: Personalization